Michigan GOP picks candidates with Trump clout on the line

 Associated Press

+Karamo won handily with two-thirds of the vote.
+DePerno was just shy of the majority needed in an initial vote.
+But he won a runoff over former legislative leader Tom Leonard that was paused and later restarted after the ballot order of races did not match what was shown on screens flanking the stage.

 Trump has said his preferred candidates would not let Michigan be “stolen” in the next presidential election.
 He lost the state by 154,000 votes to Joe Biden.
-Trump’s slate has drawn criticism, however, within a wing of the GOP that views the candidates as unelectable in the fall and is frustrated that state party’s leaders openly backed them rather than be neutral.
+Trump’s slate drew criticism, however, within a wing of the GOP that views the candidates as unelectable in the fall and was frustrated that party leaders openly backed them rather than be neutral.

+State Republican Party Chairman Ron Weiser said such critics are “poor losers.”

+“We’re going to unite together, and we will be able to win this election this fall,” he said.

-DePerno’s main rival for the nomination was Tom Leonard, a former legislative leader and the party’s 2018 nominee whom Trump later nominated for U.S. attorney in western Michigan.
-State Rep. Ryan Berman, who finished third, urged his supporters to back Leonard in the runoff between Leonard and DePerno.
+DePerno’s main rival for the nomination was Leonard, the party’s 2018 attorney general nominee whom Trump later nominated for U.S. attorney in western Michigan.
+State Rep. Ryan Berman, who finished third, urged his supporters to back Leonard in the runoff.

-Earlier, Bernadette Smith, one of the party’s vice chairs, told the crowd that DePerno “is the only candidate who will fight for election integrity.”
+Bernadette Smith, one of the party’s vice chairs, said DePerno “is the only candidate who will fight for election integrity.”
 As DePerno’s supporters walked to the front of the hall to demonstrate their support, a video played of Trump touting DePerno and calling Leonard a “RINO” — or Republican in name only.

 DePerno unsuccessfully sued after human error led rural Antrim County to erroneously show a local victory for Biden over Trump.
 It was quickly corrected but was used to spread misinformation about voting equipment.